 With many people wanting to be freed from the shackles of debt, car maintenance and parking fees, car sharing is becoming the new normal in cities around the world.
 Find your next ride using these leading car share apps.

-car2go provides convenient service for travellers and locals alike in 25 cities worldwide.
-Membership gives you access to a fleet of (mostly) compact vehicles, and trips can be concluded in a variety of parking options within the city’s car2go home zone.
-Perfect for a-to-b trips, car2go charges by the minute, and memberships are retained with only a small yearly fee.
-With insurance and fuel included in the price, this is a great option for just about any commuter.
+SHARE Now (car2go) provides convenient service for travelers and locals alike in a number of European cities.
+Membership gives you access to a fleet of (mostly) compact vehicles, and trips can be concluded in a variety of parking options within the city’s home zone.
+Perfect for a-to-b trips, SHARE NOW charges by the minute, and memberships are retained with only a small yearly fee.
+With insurance and fuel included in the price, this is a great option for any commuter.

-As with car2go, zipcar fees include fuel and insurance costs.
-But fueling aside, this app is almost completely different: users pay either a monthly or yearly fee for membership and gain access to a variety of vehicles, from compact cars to cargo vans.
-With lower hourly and day rates, zipcar is a fantastic option for those longer errands and weekend trips.
+As with SHARE NOW, Zipcar fees include fuel and insurance costs.
+But fueling aside, this app is completely different: users pay either a monthly or yearly fee for membership and gain access to a variety of vehicles, from compact cars to cargo vans.
+With lower hourly and day rates, Zipcar is a fantastic option for those longer errands and weekend trips.

 All About You

-Transportation apps are changing the transit landscape by filling in the gaps between transit providers, governments and users.
-Boosted by easy-to-use interfaces and integrated solutions, transit apps are on the verge revolutionizing when and how we move.
+Transportation apps are changing the transit landscape by filling in the gaps between transit providers, governments, and users.
+Boosted by easy-to-use interfaces and integrated solutions, transit apps are on the verge of revolutionizing when and how we move.

 On the hunt for the latest in transit technology?
 See how our mobile apps can work for you.